materialsproject/dash-mp-components/README.md

 ## Adding a Component

 Add a new component file inside of one of the directories in `src/lib/components` and name the file `MyComponent.react.js` (where "MyComponent" is replaced with the name of the new component).
+Also, remember to add "MyComponent" into `src/lib/index.js` for importing/exporting.

 The components in this library are all ported from [mp-react-components](https://github.com/materialsproject/mp-react-components) so the component files should simply wrap the component from mp-react-components and redefine the prop types for the component.